Gilligan’s Island Transcript

 SKIPPER

-Don't you worry.
 He'll never find out.

-Skipper picks a banana from the large plant.
-The trio exit.
-PUSH IN to reveal from the middle of the large plant, Gilligan emerges holding a large bunch of bananas.
+PUSH IN to reveal from the middle of the large plant, Gilligan stands as he holds a large bunch of bananas.
 He shakes his head and sighs.

 FLIP TO: